Advanced Topics

 • InitializeAsync – create tables, collections, or sets needed for tracking.

-• ExistsAsync – check whether a migration record has already been applied.
+• ExistsAsync – realtime point-lookup; checks whether a migration record has already been applied.
+Used in the runner’s discover loop.

 • DeleteAsync – remove a migration record (used during down migrations).